ErikFortune/fgv/libraries/ts-json/etc/ts-json.api.md

     // @internal
     protected constructor(maps: IJsonReferenceMap[]);
     static create(maps: IJsonReferenceMap[]): Result<CompositeJsonMap>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonObject" getJsonObject(key: string, context?: IJsonContext): DetailedResult<JsonObject, JsonReferenceMapFailureReason>;
+    getJsonObject(key: string, context?: IJsonContext): DetailedResult<JsonObject, JsonReferenceMapFailureReason>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonValue" getJsonValue(key: string, context?: IJsonContext): DetailedResult<JsonValue, JsonReferenceMapFailureReason>;
+    getJsonValue(key: string, context?: IJsonContext): DetailedResult<JsonValue, JsonReferenceMapFailureReason>;
     has(key: string): boolean;
     keyIsInRange(key: string): boolean;